Service Description and Terms

 3. TPG Home Phone and Landline Rental

 3.3.
-TPG uses the copper unbundled local loop (ULL) to supply the service but, in the future, may use an alternative customer access network such as the national broadband network (NBN) to do so.
-In order to acquire TPG Home Phone and Landline Rental before NBN, there must be an available qualified copper pair at the customer premises.
+TPG uses the copper unbundled local loop (ULL) to supply the service but may use an alternative customer access network such as the national broadband network (NBN) to do so.
+In order to acquire TPG Home Phone and Landline Rental before NBN is available at your premises, there must be an available qualified copper pair at the customer premises.
 This means that the customer premises will need to have or have had in the past an existing functioning standard telephone service using a copper pair.
 The qualification of the copper pair to be used for the TPG Home Phone and Landline Rental service will be determined during the application process.
 Not all copper pairs are suitable.
 Limitations may include the existence of complex services being supplied over the copper pair (e.g., ISDN, Duet, Securitel, Line Hunt, ADSL2+ etc), and where there is RIM, sub-exchange, pair gain or other network elements affecting the copper pair.

 3.4.
-TPG Home Phone and Landline Rental is not useable for pay TV system dialups (e.g., Foxtel, Austar, Select TV), back to base alarms and other monitoring systems using phone lines, line hunt facilities, dial up modem or other analogue data calls (e.g., EFTPOS).
+TPG Home Phone and Landline Rental may be unreliable for pay TV system dialups (e.g., Foxtel, Austar, Select TV), back to base alarms and other monitoring systems using phone lines, Priority Assistance Scheme, line hunt facilities, dial up modem or other analogue data calls (e.g., EFTPOS).
 Fax to national numbers in the Telstra, Optus, AAPT and Primus PSTN network is supported; fax to international numbers is not reliable; and VoIP based fax is not supported.
-Once the TPG Home Phone and Landline Rental service is installed, you will not be able to use the copper pair for telecommunications services supplied by third parties carrier.
+Once the TPG Home Phone and Landline Rental service is installed, you will not be able to use the copper pair for telecommunications services supplied by third party carriers.
 For example, you will not be able to use that copper pair to acquire broadband from Telstra, Optus or other carriers, though it will be possible to acquire broadband from TPG.
 Broadband using the Line Sharing Service is not possible.

 3.5.
 TPG may offer a range of features with TPG Home Phone and Landline Rental but is not obligated to do so.
 Initially, customers should understand that some of the features that might be available with other telephony services, such as caller ID, call forwarding, call hold etc will not be available.
 If TPG chooses to make such additional features available, the terms under which those features are offered will be stipulated at the time of offer.